SpongePowered/SpongeDocs/source/about/assets.rst

 You may:

-* Make little modifications to Spongie’s facial expressions, such as making a cute smile, making them perplexed or sad, adding a hat, or so on.
-It should be easily recognizable that the Spongie you create is the Spongie mascot, but wearing a different expression or different clothing.
+* Make minor modifications to Spongie’s facial expressions - such as making a cute smile, making them perplexed or sad, adding a hat, and so on.
+It should be easily recognizable that the Spongie you create is the Spongie mascot, but wearing a different expression or clothing.

-* Use Spongie or the SpongePowered logo in an article or blog post about the Sponge project and to spread the word about the SpongePowered project
+* Use Spongie or the SpongePowered logo in an article or blog post about the Sponge project, and to spread the word.

 * Use the Spongepowered Logo to link to `Sponge Homepage <http://spongepowered.org>`__ (for example in your signature on forums etc.)